Chevithorne Barton – the Quercus legacy

 “From the outset, I intended the collection to be as comprehensive a collection of oaks as our climate allowed, bearing in mind that although we live in Devon, Chevithorne Barton is over 25 miles from both the north and south coasts and around 150m above sea level.
 It is also rather damp by southern England standards (rainfall is about 89cm a year).
 We also get our fair share of snow and a fair number of early and late frosts.
 The latter can be mitigated against by careful planting but in most years they do affect quite a number of oaks, many of which tend to put on growth early in the spring or late in the autumn and are therefore more susceptible to subsequent cold winters.”

 Michael died in 2016 and today his son, Edward, is custodian of this incredible legacy.

 “We will continue to expand and support the oak collection, and the garden will in due course be open more frequently for everyone to enjoy his remarkable trees and my great-grandmother’s planting.
 We are learning slowly about looking after the Quercus, the excitement of newly germinating acorns and the tragedy of trees lost to bad weather.
 We are beginning to think, as my father suggested, about how we should edit and curate the collection as the oaks grow larger, throwing their shadows further and beginning other projects around the garden.
 The garden remains above all a tribute to my father’s vision.”

 Filmed in May 2020 during the coronavirus lockdown, join owner Edward Amory for a wonderful virtual visit to Chevithorne Barton

-You can visit the garden and trees at Chevithorne Barton, Tiverton, Devon when it opens under the National Garden Scheme next year.
+You can visit the garden and trees at Chevithorne Barton, Tiverton, Devon when it opens under the National Garden Scheme on October 22, 2023.
 More details click here

 To see Woodland Trust woods around Chevithorne Barton follow this link http://bit.ly/WoodsAroundTiverton